IBM/discovery-files/README.md

 Failing because it is HTTPSConnectionPool(host='gateway.watsonplatform.net', port=443): Max retries exceeded with url: /discovery/api/v1/environments/9ba5af06-4d03-4b0d-836a-cbe4b0a6f48e/collections/975b556e-f02f-4fb1-85b6-52a3bf88045a/documents?version=2017-09-01 (Caused by NewConnectionError('<urllib3.connection.VerifiedHTTPSConnection object at 0x114724550>: Failed to establish a new connection: [Errno 8] nodename nor servname provided, or not known',))
 Failing because it is Error: Request must specify either a "metadata" or "file" part, Code: 400 Failing because it is HTTPSConnectionPool(host='gateway.watsonplatform.net', port=443): Max retries exceeded with url: /discovery/api/v1/environments/9ba5af06-4d03-4b0d-836a-cbe4b0a6f48e/collections/975b556e-f02f-4fb1-85b6-52a3bf88045a/documents?version=2017-09-01 (Caused by NewConnectionError('<urllib3.connection.VerifiedHTTPSConnection object at 0x115caa128>: Failed to establish a new connection: [Errno 8] nodename nor servname provided, or not known',))
-The error code UNKNOWN was returned 3 time(s).
-The error code 400 was returned 1 time(s).

 real	10m21.783s
 user	3m19.183s